npave/awesome-programming-competitions/README.md

 * [Project Euler](https://projecteuler.net/) - A series of 600+ mathematical/computer programming problems.
 * [Topcoder](https://www.topcoder.com/) - Online computer programming competitions in the Java, C++, and C# languages.
 Competitions take place twice a week, and members can win from $25-$300.
 * [USACO](http://usaco.org) - Strictly for high schoolers, this algorithmic competition identifies talent for the US IOI team.
 Runs from December to March.
+* [Coder Bloom](https://coderbloom.org/) - Monthly programming competitions for Hispanic women, with problems provided in Spanish.
+Participants can use C++, Python, or Java to solve the challenges.
+The competition is divided into two categories: beginners and advanced.

 ## Games